Mastermindzh/rickvanlieshout.com/content/posts/2022/ode-to-eddy/index.md

 ![headshot of Eddy in his early years, jack-russel and fox mix](./media/eddy-2011.jpg "This is Eddy, January 30, 2011")

-Unfortunately I've had to put my dog Eddy down today.
+Unfortunately, I've had to put my dog Eddy down today.
 Eddy was my best friend.
 Not just my best furry friend, but my best friend period.
 He never failed to bring me joy, he was always there when I needed him and he helped me overcome some of life's biggest obstacles just by existing.